slatedocs/slate/source/index.html.md

 In Venmo there is some level of KYC, since this is a toy example we won't be including any formal KYC process.
 By default every user will be marked as verified.
-In a real life example, you probably want to collect user data like SSN, driver's license, passport, proof of residence, etc.
+In real life, you probably want to collect user data like SSN, driver's license, passport, proof of residence, etc.

-After an user creates an account with AnchorX, the service will automatically provision a Stellar account and authorize the account to hold the anchor asset.
+After an user creates an account with AnchorX, the service will automatically provision a Stellar account and authorize the account to hold the anchor's asset.

 Stellar accounts can hold any asset, but additionally anchors can authorize who is allowed to hold their asset.

 When a Stellar accounts decides to trust a given asset, they are creating a trustline between the account and the asset.
 Such operation has to be stored in the ledger.
-The code in the right shows a transaction creating a trustline with an `account` and an `asset`.
+The code in the right shows a transaction creating a trustline between an `account` and an `asset`.

 ```javascript
 const asset = new StellarSdk.Asset(